 - A female friend of Tommy's suggests this in Marion Zimmer Bradley's The Catch Trap because she wants to concentrate on her career but would like to have a husband who won't interfere with her lifestyle.
 Tommy is still holding out hope that someday he can openly be with his true love, Mario.

-- Will and Grace It's sort of the premise of the series.
-In the first season, she suspects that the reason she wasn't interested in dating because she was too close to and having to much fun with Platonic Life Partner Will.
+- It's sort of the premise of the series.
+In the first season, she suspects that she wasn't interested in dating because she was having to much fun with her Platonic Life Partner Will.
 The two decide to have a baby together, since both expect to be single for the rest of their lives, but Grace decides against it when she meets Leo.

-- Heavily implied to have happened to Private Helga and Lieutenant Gruber at the end of the 'Allo 'Allo! series..
+- Heavily implied to have happened to the very sexy Private Helga and the very campy Lieutenant Gruber at the end of the 'Allo 'Allo! series.

 - Raj from The Big Bang Theory felt increasingly lonely with all of his friends paired off (and especially with his heterosexual life partner getting married) and ended up calling his parents in India to have them set him up with an Arranged Marriage candidate.
 Their meeting goes well, she's pretty, and they enjoy each others company, and then it comes out that's she's a lesbian that wants to use him as her beard (although in a twist she thought he was gay as well and it'd be a mutual thing).
 Poor Raj was so lonely he actually considered going through with it, but his friends intervene and buy him a puppy to help combat his loneliness.